SoftwareBrothers/adminjs-dev/docs-src/tutorials/features.md

 We've just added **features** to admin-bro@3.
 On this page we will write all the things which we, or the community, will create.

-So let's create first feature!!!
+So let's create first the feature!!!